dmbarbour/wikilon/docs/AwelonLang.md

         :symbol2 definition2
         ~symbol3

 A dictionary 'node' is represented by dense, line-oriented ASCII text, representing an update log.
 Each line will define or delete a symbol (`:` or `~` respectively), or index another node (via `/`).
 Within indexed nodes, we strip the prefix.
 Hence, `:poke` under `/p` becomes `:oke`.
 For lookup, only the last update for a symbol or prefix is used.
 Hence, `/p` will mask all prior entries with prefix `p`, including `/prod` or `~prince`.
 We can normalize a dictionary node by erasing masked entries then sorting whatever remains.
-Normalization is valuable to maximize structure sharing.
+Normalization is valuable to maximize structure sharing between similar dictionaries.

 Using secure hashes allows dictionaries to be deeply immutable, persistent data structures.
 This greatly simplifies versioning and structure sharing.
 The update log can be allowed to accumulate in a root node then be propagated in batches towards the index nodes, which allows for efficient update and implicit working sets (a log-structured merge-tree).
 The empty prefix (`/ secureHash`) is valid, and can be used to represent a dictionary prototype or checkpoint.

 *Note:* The dictionary does not permit comments.
-That sort of metadata must be embedded within the dictionary, using either associated symbols (such as `foo-readme` and `foo-todo`) or embedding in definitions (like `"comment"(a2)d`).
-This permits metadata to be preserved when indexed like everything else.
+That sort of metadata must be embedded within the dictionary, using either associated symbols (such as `foo-meta-todo`) or embedding within definitions (like `"comment"(a2)d`).
+This permits metadata to be preserved and indexed like everything else.

 ### Secure Hash Resources